How to Make an Acrylic Lap Desk

 Need a quick and easy place for your kids to play with their favorite toys or to draw?
 This easy acrylic lap desk will take less than an hour to create using your FURNO 500 Heat Gun!

-Step One: Set up your work station and clamp your material.
+Set up your work station and clamp material

 The first thing you’ll want to do is set up a station where you can easily clamp your scrap wood to the acrylic so you can bend it in a straight line.
 I used a long and narrow box to hold everything up, then a long piece of scrap wood to set everything on.